SujanChakma679/SujanChakma679/README.md

 ## 👨‍💻 About Me

-I’m an aspiring frontend developer currently living in Japan 🇯🇵.
+I’m an aspiring frontend developer currently living in Kyoto,Japan.
 I’m passionate about building clean, user-friendly web interfaces and continuously improving my technical skills.
 I come from a non-traditional background, which has made me resilient, disciplined, and highly motivated to grow in tech.
 I enjoy learning by building real projects and improving step by step.